cShirley14/clouddruid/src/content/post/kyverno-repeating-ur-bug/index.md

 ![Demo of Kyverno Infinitely Flipping Between States](./mutate-infinitely.gif)

 I uncovered an infinite loop of `Pending` and `Failed` `UR` states.
-Immediately I suspected some sort of race condition, whereby the quick deletion of the the K8s resource obstructed Kyverno's ability to process its mutation.
+Immediately, I suspected some sort of race condition, whereby the quick deletion of the K8s resource obstructed Kyverno's ability to process its mutation.

 ## The Policy